franjuan/vatuta/docs/sources/slack.md

 - `collect_documents_and_chunks(checkpoint, update_checkpoint=True, use_cached_data=True, filters=None) -> (documents, chunks)`
   - Documents: threads or channel windows
-  - Chunks: one per message; flat, single-level
+  - Chunks: dynamically built based on time, size, and semantic similarity
 - `collect_cached_documents_and_chunks(filters=None, date_from=None, date_to=None)`
   - Replays only the locally cached JSONL files (no API calls, no checkpoint mutation).
   - Accepts optional channel filters and date bounds to regenerate documents/chunks from historical data.